gw-ospo/curioss-patterns/secure-sponsorship-for-an-open-source-conference.md

 ## Identify Potential Sponsors
 Conduct a mapping exercise of potential sponsors including:
-* Local tech companies, startups, and campus-adjacent businesses that may benefit from visibility or hiring opportunities.
+* Local tech companies, startups and campus-adjacent businesses that may benefit from visibility or hiring opportunities.
 * Research open source projects and foundations with funding capacity or community-building mandates.
 * Organizations already interacting with your academic community (e.g., via internships, joint research, GitHub contributions, IT services).

 ## Create a Sponsorship Prospectus
 Develop a concise, professionally branded sponsorship package that outlines:
-* Event purpose and audience (students, researchers, developers)
+* Event purpose and audience (students, researchers, developers).
-* Sponsorship tiers and benefits (logo placement, speaking slots, booth/table, recruiting access)
+* Sponsorship tiers and benefits (logo placement, speaking slots, booth/table, recruiting access).
-* Impact metrics (expected attendance, demographics, institutional affiliation)
+* Impact metrics (expected attendance, demographics, institutional affiliation).
-* Clear call-to-action (how to get involved)
+* A clear call-to-action (how to get involved).

 The prospectus should also include alignment with academic values (e.g., open knowledge, inclusion, research impact) to appeal to mission-driven sponsors.